increase conversions on your website

 Use High-Quality Images, Not Stock Photos

 Generic stock photos weaken credibility.
-Visitors can tell when images are fake, making your site feel less authentic.
-Poor-quality visuals also create a negative impression, reducing trust and lowering conversions.
+Visitors can usually tell when an image is staged, which makes a site feel less authentic.
+Poor-quality visuals leave a negative impression and lower trust.

-Investing in custom photography or using high-quality, relevant images improves professionalism and builds confidence.
-If you must use stock images, choose ones that look natural and align with your brand.
-Real, high-quality visuals make your business more relatable and increase user engagement.
+Investing in custom photography, or at least high-quality, relevant images, builds confidence.
+If you must use stock images, choose ones that feel natural and on-brand.
+Real, considered visuals make your business more relatable and lift engagement.

 55